mbakuthedev/LendPool.Api.Web/LendPool.Api/Ideas/Ideas.md

 Thinking about making it a b2b platform, where you look for pools with lower interests , borrow there and then invest into your own pool and get you ROI, then repay your loan

+Borrower requests loan from pool -> it goes through an approval matrix -> after approval, loan is created -> borrower can repay loan -> lender can withdraw interest and principal